Test result display - User research & usability testing

 The test results page is one of the most visited pages in Patients Know Best (PKB).
 Aside from the positive feedback about showcasing historical data and allowing patients to see the trend of all their test results at a glance, we had also received feedback from patients and professionals that they would also like the option to see a list of just their latest test results in a table on the page.

-After running an initial round of interviews to better understand our users’ pain points, we began usability testing of possible updates to the page.
-We decided to use various methods, interviews, prototype testing, preference testing and first-click testing.
+After running an initial round of interviews to better understand our users’ pain points, we began doing some usability testing on possible updates to the page.
+We decided to use various methods which included interviews, prototype testing, preference testing and first-click testing.
 We tested the updates with both existing users and those who have not accessed PKB before, users were aged 20-75+ from around the UK.

 We held our first set of interviews with patients already using PKB to better understand our users’ pain points, to see what they felt was missing from the test result display and how it could be improved.

 Patients said the most vital information to them was their latest set of test results.
-Some even wake up in the middle of the night just to check them.
+Some patients stated they even wake up in the middle of the night just to check them.
 These test results inform the patient on how their disease is doing.
-In some cases, also indicate whether they should change their lifestyle in some way or seek further medical attention.
-Some patients felt that PKB could improve the way this information was presented, to allow them to see their latest test results more clearly and give them access to a condensed list of recent results.
+In some cases, they also indicate whether they should change their lifestyle in some way or seek further medical attention.
+Some patients felt that PKB could improve how this information was presented, to allow them to see their latest test results more clearly and access a condensed list of recent results.

 There were a few initial requirements from these sessions.